You’re so ”good” all day and then the night time binges start…

 Tips to help stop night time binge eating..

 Eat more food!
-If you’re not ready to ”go all in” and commit to finding lifelong food and body freedom (please do it, it’s indescribably amazing and free!) but you want to reduce your night time eating episodes, then eating more in the day will help.
+If you’re not ready to ”go all-in” and commit to finding lifelong food and body freedom (please do it, it’s indescribably amazing and free!) but you want to reduce your nighttime eating episodes, then eating more in the day will help.
 Eat what your body craves, not what your diet brain thinks you should eat.
-So if it’s lunchtime and you really fancy a cheese toastie from the work cafe but you tell yourself you”must”eat your miserable little premade salad instead, ignore the food police and eat the damn toastie!
+So if it’s lunchtime and you really fancy a cheese toastie from the work cafe but you tell yourself you” must” eat your miserable little premade salad instead, ignore the food police and eat the damn toastie!
 Eating more will stop that desperate biological need to eat.
-However it won’t stop your thoughts of food worry which can lead to the biological drive to eat.
-Which brings me nicely onto…
+However, it won’t stop your thoughts of food worry which can lead to the biological drive to eat.
+This brings me nicely onto…

 Focus your thoughts on positive things about your body and your food.
 Whatever we think about, we attract to us.
 It’s the Law (Of Attraction.)
 If you’re sat thinking about how much you wish your body would look like Sarah’s on Facebook and how you ‘can’t eat that’ then you’ll attract more of these negative thoughts and feelings.
 And don’t forget that your feelings dictate your behaviour and your behaviour dictates your results.
 And when you feel guilty, not good enough, deprived and restricted, you binge!
 So focus your thoughts on positive things you like about your body.
 Ignore the other parts for now.
 Think about how delicious your food is and how it is nourishing you.
 Feel grateful for the fact that you can nip to the shop and eat a banana that only hours before was hanging off a tree in Africa!
 Positive thoughts breed positive feelings and positive feelings enable positive behaviour and so on…